Skip to content

 FACT CHECKED BY Olivia Tarantino

-The Recommended Dietary Allowance for protein is 0.8 grams per kilogram of body weight (0.37 grams per pound).
-That is considered the minimal amount to ward off a deficiency but is not considered the ideal amount for most of us.
-Many researchers believe that a more optimal amount of protein is closer to 1.2-1.4 grams per kilogram body weight or 0.6-0.9 grams per pound.
-Physically active individuals need more protein to help muscles build and repair post-exercise.
-According to research, older individuals also need more protein than the Recommended Dietary Allowance (RDA) because aging reduces the body's ability to process protein, and that can exacerbate muscle losses, that occur as we age.
+While the Recommended Dietary Allowance (RDA) for protein is 0.8 grams per kilogram of body weight (0.37 grams per pound)—the minimum to prevent deficiency—research suggests this is not the ideal amount for most of us.
+Many experts believe that a more optimal intake is closer to 1.2-1.4 grams per kilogram body weight (0.6-0.9 grams per pound).
+Additionally, physically active individuals and older adults often need even more protein to support muscle repair and combat age-related muscle loss.

 Eggs